 Both Great American and Agilent illustrate the consequences of a defendant’s willful and malicious misappropriation of trade secrets.
 More important, these cases provide a useful road map for litigating trade secret cases to completion and detail the circumstances where the Court may find misappropriation willful and malicious, justifying a fee award under the DUTSA.

-For more information about these cases and issues related to trade secret litigation in the Delaware Court of Chancery, please contact Joseph B. Warden.
+For more information about these cases and issues related to trade secret litigation in the Delaware Court of Chancery, please contact your Fish attorney.